 Cable Cars, Street Cars & Cable Car Museum

-There's probably not a soul who visits San Francisco without anticipating a cable car ride.
-You have to interrupt your ride to disembark at the Cable Car Barn and Museum.
-This is the control center that drives the entire cable car system.
-You'll see the motors, cables, and sheaves used to propel the cars throughout San Francisco.
+There's probably not a soul who visits San Francisco without anticipating a cable car ride, but you simply must remember to interrupt your ride to disembark at the Cable Car Barn and Museum, the control center that drives the entire cable car system.
+There, you'll see the motors, cables, and sheaves used to propel the cars throughout San Francisco.

 06 of 23

 San Francisco Ferry Building

 It wasn't that long ago that visitors to the San Francisco Ferry Building were met with the atrocity of a freeway blocking the view to the waterfront.
 However, after the Loma Prieta earthquake in 1989, that section of freeway came down and the Ferry Building was redeemed.

 An extensive renovation rendered the Ferry Building as one of SF's most beautiful, historical central marketplaces.
 At the foot of Market Street at the Embarcadero, the San Francisco Ferry Building is home to restaurants and proprietors selling Bay Area produce, cheese, seafood, and freshly-baked bread—among other sustainable and seasonal goods.

 In either direction from the Ferry Building, enjoy a walk with a view of the San Francisco Bay waterfront.
 If you're heading toward Fisherman's Wharf, exit the Ferry Building on Embarcadero and turn right.
 Access the beginning of a promenade at Pier 1 and follow the promenade around all the way to the long fishing pier between Pier 5 and Pier 7, before heading north to the Wharf.